mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 updates will be labeled as from the council rather than the staff member’s name.
 For the sake of staff privacy, this is usually preferable.

+Staff with appropriate permissions can also attach an image to the update, which will then be displayed publicly alongside the text update.

 This option is also available via the general 'Update' box under the main report.

 #### Requests for more information